 If people are not cycling in Amsterdam, they take the tram.
 The tram is a really convenient, fast and save transport method.
 From Amsterdam Central Station many trams depart to other parts of the city.
 The GVB (public transport company) is increasing its accessibility, for people with disabilities, people with less mobility, people with baby buggies and people with heavy bags.
 New buses and trams increasingly have entrances on street level and space for wheelchairs and baby buggies.
 Older trams are less accessible for people in a wheelchair and other users that need better access.
 The older trams that are accessible have a ITS symbol at the accessible entrance.
 ITS is the International Accessibility Symbol.

-The old trams
+The older type trams

 In Amsterdam you will notice different kind of trams.
 The older type trams are not all accessible.
 If they are accessible it has the pink ITS symbol at the accessible entrance.
 The non-accessible trams have high entrances with stairs and have narrow paths inside the tram.
 Some are also multileveled inside.
 The entrances and exits do not fit the platform level of the tram stops.
 The GVB developed maps and schedules which indicate the accessible stops and accessible tram routes.
 Currently the maps are only available online in Dutch but when you arrive in Amsterdam you can pick up an English version at the GVB service desk, which is situated opposite to the South side of the station.

-The new trams
+The newer type trams

 The new trams are increasingly accessible.
 The entrances are wider and low without stairs.
 The accessible entrance is situated in the middle of the tram and has a special spot for a wheelchair, walker or stroller.
 The spot is marked with a sign on the inside of the tram.
 Wheelchairs are prioritized over prams.
 Apart for a wheelchair accessible spot, the trams also have seats for people who are less mobile.
 The trams are on one level (not multileveled) and also offer accessibility service for people with hearing or sight impairments.
 The next tram stop is shown on the multiple displays in the tram and is broadcasted.
 The stop buttons have braille.